Lesson 7 – Redemption

 “Ah!
 God would never ask such a sacrifice of a mother!”

 She was mistaken.
-There was indeed a Mother – the most tender of all mothers – from whom the Heavenly Father asked the sacrifice of Her only Son in order to save a sinful world.
-This Mother is the Blessed Virgin Mary, the Mother of Sorrows, who saw Her Son die upon the Cross.
-She was blessed to cooperate actively, through Her immeasurable sacrifice, in the redemption of the human race.
+There was indeed a Mother –the most tender of all mothers– from whom the Heavenly Father asked the sacrifice of Her only Son in order to save a sinful world.
+This Mother is the Blessed Virgin Mary, the Mother of Sorrows, who beheld Her Son dying upon the Cross.
+Through Her immeasurable sacrifice, She was blessed to cooperate actively in the redemption of the human race.

 Jesus is the Redeemer.
 At His side, His Mother is Coredemptrix.
 Every grace that God grants us passes through Her hands.